devopsapp84/helm-repository/charts/backstage-dev/README.md

-# Backstage dev helm charts
+# Backstage development helm charts

 This folder contains Helm charts that can easily create a Kubernetes deployment of a demo Backstage app.